 provide wonderful opportunities for your baby to see new things.

 What Can My Baby Hear?

-Hearing is crucial to developing the ability to talk, and now your baby is beginning
+Hearing is crucial to developing the ability to talk, and now your baby is picking

 When younger, your baby understood your meaning through the tone of your voice: